 Basic Skills Initiative Overview

-The Basic Skills Initiative (BSI) is a collaborative statewide effort to address the needs of community college students who are academically under-prepared to succeed in their coursework.
-We invite everyone at De Anza to join in this institutional effort to assist students in reaching their goals.
+The Basic Skills Initiative (BSI) has been a collaborative statewide effort to address the needs of community college students who are academically underprepared to succeed in their coursework.

 In 2004, the California Community College System office began a comprehensive strategic planning process for the purpose of improving student access and success.
 On January 17, 2006, the Board of Governors of the California Community Colleges unanimously adopted the final draft of the Strategic Plan.
 The plan includes five strategic goal areas: college awareness and access; student success and readiness; partnerships for economic and workforce development; system effectiveness; and resource development.
 The goal of student success and readiness contains seven areas of focus, one of which is basic skills, as the Strategic Plan describes: